An evolving body of work exploring perception, form, and identity—from the human, to the symbolic, to the shared.

 This inquiry is personal.
 Martin’s practice is less about producing outcomes than noticing the mind’s habits, its fictions, its freedom.
 He designs not to express, but to perceive—and to invite others into that same spacious attention, where self dissolves and the Dreamer might be remembered.

-Through artifacts of awakening, philosophical play, and immersive exploration, the work invites a quiet question: What if the world we experience is shaped not by what’s out there, but by what we are?
+Through artifacts of awakening, philosophical play, graphic design, and immersive explorations, Les Ateliers invites a quiet question: What if what we see “out there” is shaped by what we are “in here”?

 Before The Dreamer?